XcooBee/xcoobee-js-sdk/README.md

 #### filename

-filename is either an instance of File or a path to a file it must be a csv format where each line represents target
+filename is either an instance of File or a path to a file it must be a csv format where each line represents target, file should not contain headers

 | target           | date_received            | date_expires             |
 |------------------|--------------------------|--------------------------|